| Title: | Loglikelihood Adjustment for Extreme Value Models |

 additive constant.

-with components: logLik, mle, nobs, vcov, data, obs_data
+with components: logLik, mle, nobs, vcov, data, obs_data, where

 any missing values have been removed, using